michal-harish/donut/README.md

 - integrate librebind for task profiling with jprofiler
 - before submitting to yarn, check if the appName is already running on cluster
 - **LZ4LocalStorage** with 2 regions: 1) hot region of simple concurrent linked hash map 2) sorted lz4 blocks with bloom filter and range available for quick consultation.
 The hot region is defined by maximum size and when enough keys become eligible for eviction they are compressed into a sorted block and lz4-compressed and moved to the second region.
 Similarly when the second region reaches it's maximum size the oldest lz4 block is evicted, ultimately freeing memory
+- **Expose Local Storage as Key-Value API** and try mapping a Spark RDD onto it

 # Kafka admin notes